 The second, CompTIA Cloud Essentials, certifies a business-level understanding of the cloud.
 In other words, it's for people who want to understand (and demonstrate their understanding of) where the cloud fits into modern businesses, as opposed to practitioners.

 IBM offers dozens of certifications that relate to the cloud.
-You can find a complete list by searching for "cloud" here.

 Cloud Security Alliance